workingDog/OWOneCall/readme.md

     let weatherProvider = OWProvider(apiKey: "your key")
     @State var weather = OWResponse()
     ...

+    // using a binding
     weatherProvider.getWeather(lat: 35.661991, lon: 139.762735, weather: $weather, options: OWOptions.current())
     ...
     Text(weather.current?.weatherInfo() ?? "")

+    // or using the async style, eg with `.task {...}` if let results = await weatherProvider.getWeather(lat: 35.661991, lon: 139.762735, options: OWOptions.dailyForecast(lang: lang)) {
+            weather = results
+    }

-    // or using the callback style
-    weatherProvider.getWeather(lat: 35.661991, lon: 139.762735, options: OWOptions.current()) { response in
+    // or using the callback style, eg with `.onAppear {...}` weatherProvider.getWeather(lat: 35.661991, lon: 139.762735, options: OWOptions.current()) { response in
            if let theWeather = response {
               self.weather = theWeather
            }
     }

 See the following for example uses: